AmanPriyanshu/FRACTURED-SORRY-Bench/README.md

+# FRACTURED-SORRY-Bench
-# FRACTURED-SORRY-Bench: Framework for Revealing Attacks in Conversational Turns Undermining Refusal Efficacy and Defenses over SORRY-Bench
+## Framework for Revealing Attacks in Conversational Turns Undermining Refusal Efficacy and Defenses over SORRY-Bench

 ## Contributions and Feedback